ldn-softdev/Rpnn/README.md

 - the configuration of the _rprop_ is simple and not as complex and sensitive as the standard backprop's
 - this implementation provides auto normalization of outputs and optionally of the inputs ([why inputs may require normalization](https://github.com/ldn-softdev/Rpnn#default-parameters))
-- the framework is fully and easily SERSES'able [link TBU]
+- the framework is fully and easily SERDES'able [link TBU]
 - the framework also support multi-class classification (support of _Softmax_ logistic at the output perceptron)
 - the framework features a detection mechanism of local minimum traps and bouncing its weights out of the trap - ensures a high probability of convergence
 - the framework provides a weight bouncer class capable of finding a better (deeper) minimum in absence of the global one